Easy Poke Bowls at Home

-These Poke Bowls are packed with veggies, fresh sushi-grade fish, sticky pressure cooker rice, a delicious marinade, and an easy spicy mayo drizzle.
+These Ahi Poke Bowls are packed with veggies, fresh sushi-grade fish, sticky pressure cooker rice, a delicious marinade, and an easy spicy mayo drizzle.
 A poke bowl bar, if you will!
 If you love poke bowls as much as I do, these colorful nutritious bowls are for you!
 They are delicious, beautiful, fresh, and the perfect meal that everyone will love!
-This post is made in partnership with Kamikoto.

 What do I look for in a good knife?

-I seriously love these knives.
-They are heavier than some of my other knives but in a good, non-flimsy type of way.
-Another good measure of a great knife is cutting sushi grade fish.
+- Another good measure of a great knife is cutting sushi grade fish, like in this post.
 A flimsy, dull knife will simply not result in those perfect cubes of tuna or salmon!
 Trust me, I’ve tried this.
 I was so excited to immediately put these knives to use for cutting raw fish!

 Watch the video: